ithaque-renovation/latest-commit-date-action/README.md

 Available outputs:

 - `current-date`: The current date at the time the action runs
-- `latest-commit-date`: The date of the latest commit in the Git history of the specified branch
+- `latest-commit-date`: The date of the latest commit in the Git history of the specified ref
 - `is-today`: A boolean indicating whether the current date and the latest commit date are the same (true) or different (false)